 To some, glamping bypasses the joy of authentic traditional camping.
 If that sounds like you try Beech Estate Woodland Campsite.
 It is located in rural East Sussex near Battle and within driving distance of Brighton, Eastbourne and Hastings.

-Eco camping UK deliver exactly what they promise with this site: a real camping experience with no thrills.
+Eco camping UK delivers exactly what they promise with this site: a real camping experience with no thrills.
 Don’t expect power sockets, modern showers or phone signal.
 However, the beauty in this option is in its glorious tranquillity and the chance to be so close to nature.
 You will be made to feel like you are camping in the real world rather than on a campsite.

 Set in a 2,000-acre private estate, guests get exclusive use of the exquisite woodland, which they can make the most of for walking, cycling, bird watching or generally exploring.